datduyng/scriptbar-snippets/README.md

 - [Nextui](https://nextui.org/)
 - [contentlayer](https://github.com/contentlayerdev/contentlayer)

+## Note
+This page has Google Analytic enabled.
+Data are 100% anonymous since users don't need to be authenticated to use the site.
+This data is mainly used to improve the site

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.